JohnPSYMQEPDFQ/app_interface/README.md

 2)  The data needs to edited and (sometimes) grouped by "subjects" (for indentation purposes.
 The series, subseries, group things...)

-2)  The data needs to be loaded into ArchivesSpace and attached an existing Resource, sometimes as children of an existing Archival-Object.
+3)  The data needs to be loaded into ArchivesSpace and attached to an existing Resource, sometimes as children of an existing Archival-Object.

 The basic solution was: